-- 7.1 Legform to Bumper Test Procedures - 7.1.1 Lower legform to bumper test procedure: - 7.1.1.1 A minimum of three lower legform to bumper tests shall be carried out, one each to the middle and the outer thirds of the bumper at positions judged to be the most likely to cause injury.
+- 7.1.1.
+Lower legform to bumper test procedure: - 7.1.1.1.
+A minimum of three lower legform to bumper tests shall be carried out, one each to the middle and the outer thirds of the bumper at positions judged to be the most likely to cause injury.
 Tests shall be to different types of structure, where they vary throughout the area to be assessed.
-The selected test points shall be a minimum of 132 mm apart, and a minimum of 66 mm inside the defined corners of the bumper.
-These minimum distances are to be set with a flexible tape held tautly along the outer surface of the vehicle.
-The positions tested by the laboratories shall be indicated in the test report. - 7.1.1.1.1 Manufacturers might apply for derogation concerning an exemption zone for a removable towing hook. - 7.1.1.2 The direction of the impact velocity vector shall be in the horizontal plane and parallel to the longitudinal vertical plane of the vehicle.
-The tolerance for the direction of the velocity vector in the horizontal plane and in the longitudinal plane shall be \pm [2]° at the time of first contact.
-The axis of the impactor shall be perpendicular to the horizontal plane with a tolerance of \pm [2]° in the lateral and longitudinal plane.
-The horizontal, longitudinal and lateral planes are orthogonal to each other (see Figure 18). - 7.1.1.3 The bottom of the impactor shall be at 25 mm above ground reference level at the time of first contact with the bumper (see Figure 19), with a \pm [10] mm tolerance.
-When setting the height of the propulsion system, an allowance must be made for the influence of gravity during the period of free flight of the impactor. - 7.1.1.3.1 The lower legform impactor for the bumper tests shall be in 'free flight' at the moment of impact.
+The selected test target points shall be in the bumper test area as defined in paragraph 3.22 [and shall be a minimum of 132 mm apart, and a minimum of 66 mm inside the defined corners of the bumper_r.
+These minimum distances are is to be set with a flexible tape held tautly along the outer surface of the vehicle].
+The positions tested by the laboratories shall be indicated in the test report.

+7.1.1.1.1.
+Manufacturers might apply for derogation concerning an exemption zone for a removable towing hook.

+- 7.1.1.2.
+The direction of the impact velocity vector shall be in the horizontal plane and parallel to the longitudinal vertical plane of the vehicle.
+The tolerance for the direction of the velocity vector in the horizontal plane and in the longitudinal plane shall be $\pm [2]^\circ$ at the time of first contact.
+The axis of the impactor shall be perpendicular to the horizontal plane with a tolerance of $\pm [2]^\circ$ in the lateral and longitudinal plane.
+The horizontal, longitudinal and lateral planes are orthogonal to each other (see Figure 18). - 7.1.1.3.
+The bottom of the impactor shall be at 25 mm above ground reference level at the time of first contact with the bumper (see Figure 19), with $a \pm [10]$ mm tolerance.
+When setting the height of the propulsion system, an allowance must be made for the influence of gravity during the period of free flight of the impactor. - 7.1.1.3.1.
+The lower legform impactor for the bumper tests shall be in 'free flight' at the moment of impact.
 The impactor shall be released to free flight at such a distance from the vehicle that the test results are not influenced by contact of the impactor with the propulsion system during rebound of the impactor.
-The impactor may be propelled by an air, spring or hydraulic gun, or by other means that can be shown to give the same result. - 7.1.1.3.2 At the time of first contact the impactor shall have the intended orientation about its vertical axis, for the correct operation of its knee joint, with a tolerance of \pm [5]° (see Figure 18). - 7.1.1.3.3 At the time of first contact the centre line of the impactor shall be within $a \pm 10$ mm tolerance to the selected impact location. - 7.1.1.3.4 During contact between the impactor and the vehicle, the impactor shall not contact the ground or any object which is not part of the vehicle.

-7.1.1.4 The impact velocity of the impactor when striking the bumper shall be $11,1 \pm [0,2]$ m/s.
+The impactor may be propelled by an air, spring or hydraulic gun, or by other means that can be shown to give the same result.

+- 7.1.1.3.2.
+At the time of first contact the impactor shall have the intended orientation about its vertical axis, for the correct operation of its knee joint, with a tolerance of $\pm [5]^{\circ}$ (see Figure 18). - 7.1.1.3.3.
+At the time of first contact the centre line of the impactor shall be within $a \pm 10$ mm tolerance to the selected impact location. - 7.1.1.3.4.
+During contact between the impactor and the vehicle, the impactor shall not contact the ground or any object which is not part of the vehicle. - 7.1.1.4.
+The impact velocity of the impactor when striking the bumper shall be $1\underline{1}.1 \pm [0.2]$ m/s.
 The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the time of first contact.

-Figure 18: Tolerances of angles for the lower legform impactor at the time of first impact
+Figure 18: Tolerances of angles for the lower legform impactor at the time of first impact (see \$paragraph 7.1.1.3.2.)